 - ½ teaspoon salt plus more to taste

-- Chop the mango, onion, tomatoes, and chile pepper and mix them in a medium sized bowl.1 large mango, chopped into 1/2" cubes, 1/2 red onion, chopped, 1 1/2 cups cherry tomatoes (about 30), cut into eighths, 1/4 jalapeño or serrano pepper, seeds removed and finely chopped
+- Combine the mango, tomatoes, red onion. and chili pepper in a medium sized bowl.1 large mango, chopped into half inch cubes, ½ red onion, chopped, 1 ½ cups cherry tomatoes (about 30), cut into eighths, ¼ jalapeño or serrano pepper, seeds removed and finely chopped

 - If possible, let the pico de gallo stand at room temperature for 30 to 60 minutes prior to serving.